People and culture business cases toolkit

 - Helps keep your diversity and inclusion employee engagement programmes on track.

-- Includes a wide range of cultural, racial, religious, age, gender, sexual orientation and
+- Includes a wide range of cultural, racial, religious, age, gender, sexual orientation and disability awareness dates.

-disability awareness dates. - Top tips for opening up and developing important conversations to help you make the
+- Top tips for opening up and developing important conversations to help you make the most of these events

 If you find this calendar useful, then check out our Employee Health and Wellbeing Calendar and Sustainability and Environmental Awareness Calendar.